top of page

 Straffan AFC – Leinster Football Association Junior Shield Champions 2019

-Since the move the KDFL have experienced growth year on year and have now increased their affiliations to include 2 extremely competitive Over 35 Divisions – In 2011 the League made the decision include Womens Football which has increased to two Divisions and is anticipating further growth in the years to come.
-2013 being the most successful year to date in the Womens game for the Kildare League with Division 1 side Kilcullen AFC claiming the KDFL’s first ever National Trophy when they overcame Corrib Rangers from Galway at Station road in front of more than 800 supporters to lift the FAI Women’s Junior Challenge Cup.
-The League have held annually for the past eight years its very popular Womens Futsal Tournament which is a precursor to the League proper.
+Since the move the KDFL has consistently maintained their affiliation despite a general down turn in team sports.
+They continue to promote the womens game with 2013 being the most successful year to date for the Kildare League with Division 1 side Kilcullen AFC claiming the KDFL’s first ever National Trophy when they overcame Corrib Rangers from Galway at Station road in front of more than 800 supporters to lift the FAI Women’s Junior Challenge Cup.

-Over the years there have been many Club members who have stood on the KDFL Executive and we thank each and every one of them who have contributed in no small way to the success of the KDFL.
-There remains however only two original members on the Committee to this day who have worked tirelessly in the promotion of the game for the past 27 seasons – Michael Casey (Chairman) and Regina Casey (Secretary)
+Over the years there have been many Club members who have stood on the KDFL Executive, and we thank each and every one of them who have contributed in no small way to the success of the KDFL.
+There remains however only two original members on the Committee to this day – Michael Casey (Chairman) and Regina Casey (Secretary)

 The Current League Executive members are :-